kodosaru/MatlabMexDynamicCPP/README.md

-Example of Creating C++ Objects Dynamically in a MATLAB MEX File
+Creating C++ Objects Dynamically in a MATLAB MEX File
 ==============

 Illustrates creating C++ objects in pre-allocated memory, and use of these MATLAB functions: